AdobeDocs/experience-manager-65.en/help/assets/video.md

 >
 >Video reports are only available when you run Dynamic Media - Hybrid mode.

-Video Reports display several aggregate metrics across a specified period of time to help you monitor that *published *individual and aggregate videos are performing as expected.
+Video Reports display several aggregate metrics across a specified time to help you monitor that *published *individual and aggregate videos are performing as expected.
 The following top metrics data are aggregated for all published videos across your entire website:

 * Video Starts
 * Completion Rate